Chinese city locks down neighbourhood after virus upsurge | Health

 China reports a handful of new cases every day but says almost all are believed to be people who were infected abroad.
 The mainland's official death toll stands at 4,636 out of 91,061 confirmed cases.

-That infection spread to the nearby city of Nanshan, where one new confirmed case and two asymptomatic ones were reported Saturday after people from Guangzhou were tested, according to The Global Times.
+That infection spread to the nearby city of Nanshan, where one new confirmed case and two asymptomatic cases were reported Saturday after people from Guangzhou were tested, according to The Global Times.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)